fredemmott/HTCC/docs/settings.md

 DWORD, number of milliseconds for the boundary between a short press and a long press; this affects the PointCTRL MSFS bindings.

+## ScrollWheelMilliseconds

+DWORD, number of milliseconds between emulated scroll wheel ticks when using virtual mouse/touch screen as action sink.

 ## PointCtrlFCUClicks

 DWORD 0 (disabled) or 1 (enabled): use PointCtrl FCU button clicks to click or scroll